 Sandy says the key is collaboration through effective coalitions – between fishers, government, conservation groups and funders.

 The Walton Family Foundation provides funding to Coastal Communities Consulting to foster understanding between the official coastal restoration process and fishing communities.
-This includes translation services, stakeholder meetings in support of developing plans to sustain the fishing industry and communities as the state’s master plan is implemented.
+This includes translation services and stakeholder meetings in support of developing plans to sustain the fishing industry and communities as the state’s master plan is implemented.
 One of the potential tools is a loan fund for impacted fishers.

 I don't think anybody can rebuild this coast with more heart than our fishermen.

-For Sandy, coastal restoration is critical to protect communities from the environmental threats of disappearing wetlands.
+Sandy says coastal restoration is critical to protect communities from the environmental threats of disappearing wetlands.
 But it’s also vital for sustaining hard-working families, who are the small business heart of the coast.

 “It's husbands, wives, sons, dads, moms.
 Fishing is their only source of income,” she says.
 “It’s not a get rich business, but if you do it right you live a comfortable life.”